freezer333/cmps130/course/modules/module04/index.md

 ### Summary
 This module introduces iteration, which allows you to do the same command over and over again.
 It is actually the last thing we need in order to have a "Turing Complete" language - although Python will go much further than this.

-**Note**:  there are several lecture sections to this module, it is substantially longer than the previous modules.

 ### Textbook Reading
 Chapter 2.4 and Chapter 3
 Pages 18 - 33